sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

 > - **Educational use only:** This environment is designed for learning and experimentation, not for production use.
 > - **Potential instability:** As a preview version, you may encounter occasional instability or unexpected behavior.

-Using Joule Studio's **intent-based development**, learn to create an intelligent Supply Chain management (SCM) assistant that helps technicians quickly access equipment history and troubleshooting guidance.
+Using Joule Studio's **intent-based development**, learn to create an intelligent Supply Chain Management (SCM) assistant that helps technicians quickly access equipment history and troubleshooting guidance.

 ### Get Started